Expats Talk about Health Insurance and Healthcare in Bali, Indonesia

 As a foreigner living in Bali, will I have access to public healthcare?
 What is it like?

 "As a foreigner living in Bali, you will have access to public healthcare, but the quality and availability of services may vary.
 Public healthcare facilities in Bali are generally not up to the standards of those in Western countries, with limited resources, outdated equipment, and long waiting times.
 Many expats and tourists prefer to use private healthcare facilities, which offer better quality care but at a higher cost.
-It is recommended to have comprehensive health insurance to cover any medical expenses while living in Bali," wrote an expat living in Bali.
+It is recommended to have comprehensive health insurance to cover any medical expenses while living in Bali," said one expat living in Bali.

 What have your experiences during the pandemic with the local healthcare system been like?